seanjolson/100-days-of-code-python-bootcamp/README.md

-# 100-days-of-code-python-bootcamp
+# 100 Days of Code: The Complete Python Pro Bootcamp
-100 Days of Code: The Complete Python Pro Bootcamp Course on Udemy
+This repository contains projects created as part of the 100 Days of Code: The Complete Python Pro Bootcamp on Udemy.